-Local regulations will establish how many exits a building must have, the number of occupants, and what types of activities are acceptable.
+Local regulations will establish how many exits a building must-have, the number of occupants and what types of activities are acceptable.

-Local fire departments, the National Fire Protection Association, and other fire training organizations, can help evaluate training needs.
-This will aid in the design and application of training programs.
+Training reinforces knowledge and awareness of hazards; it also encourages workers to create and maintain a safe work environment and overall business security.
+Local fire departments, the National Fire Protection Association, and other fire training organizations can help evaluate training needs.
+Training programs will aid in the design and application of training programs.

 Nobody wants to see their new business go up in flames.
-But it is a scenario that a company should consider to protect lives, property, and ensure peace of mind.
+But it is a scenario that a company should consider to protect lives, property and ensure peace of mind.

 When it comes to fire, every second does count.
 Fire alarms go off when they detect smoke; however, they cannot see the flames.
 Systems that can see a fire happening before the alarms go off can call for help more quickly.
-It can be the difference between thousands, or even millions of dollars in property damage.
+It can be the difference between thousands or even millions of dollars in property damage.

 - Fire alarm control panels

-• Smoke Detectors
+- Smoke Detectors

 - Beam Smoke Detectors